 Hence, it is important that the personalized recommendation system, personalized discounting system and dynamic pricing system you choose are powered by Big Data Analytics.

 We’ve discussed in detail the best strategic e-commerce tools available for airlines in terms of helping further their goal of bouncing back from the airline recession.
 With this, airlines and relevant personnel can now focus on exploring the incorporation of these strategic tools to help recovery.

 The above mentioned 3 tools all help airlines achieve one common goal; increase revenue and profit.

-- Personalized discounting increase sales and and prevents revenue leak by offering the right discount to the right customer on airline e-commerce.
+- Personalized discounting increases sales and prevents revenue leak by offering the right discount to the right customer on airline e-commerce.

-- Personalized recommendations increases revenue and sales on up-selling/cross-selling by introducing the right offers to the right customer on airline e-commerce.
+- Personalized recommendations increase revenue and sales on up-selling/cross-selling by introducing the right offers to the right customer on airline e-commerce.

 - Dynamic pricing allows airlines to re-motivate customers and secure more sales with better price positioning to match individual customer price elasticity on airline e-commerce.

 Airlines do not need to incorporate and roll out all three strategy tools at one go.
 Airlines can start off slow by incorporating one and gradually adding the others or even choosing to stick to one tool.

 With competition rising and demand falling, optimizing airline e-commerce with the necessary tools can make the difference that is needed.

 What are the 3 best strategic e-commerce tools that will help airlines recover from the recession?